 Chicago Lights is an Illinois nonprofit corporation which conducts programs focusing on the educational and human services needs of people living in economically disadvantaged Chicago communities.
-Chicago Lights is a community outreach organization of The Congregation of The Fourth Presbyterian Church of Chicago, Illinois ("Church").
-The specific purposes of Chicago Lights are to advance certain mission activities of the Church in providing programs and resources for children and adults facing the challenges of poverty, to create, develop, fund and manage educational, arts, social service and community building programs, and such other purposes as the Church and the Board of Directors may elect.
+Chicago Lights is a community outreach organization of The Fourth Presbyterian Church of Chicago, Illinois ("Church").
+The specific purposes of Chicago Lights are to advance the community outreach and mission activities of the Church in providing programs and resources for children, youth and adults facing the challenges of poverty.
+Chicago Lights creates, develops and manages educational, arts, social service and community building programs, and such other purposes as the Church and the Board of Directors may elect.
 Chicago Lights annually serves approximately 4,000 individuals of all races, ethnic backgrounds, and religious traditions.
 The Church is the sole corporate member, and includes the activities of Chicago Lights in its financial statements.